Nagaland – Culture and Tradition

 Important festivals of the state include Sekrenyi, Moatsu, Tokku Angoma, and Tulani.
 The Government of Nagaland started organizing the Hornibal festival in 2000, which is held every year from 1 to 7 December.
 The Hornbill festival here is named after the bird Hornibal, which is the state bird of this place.

 Hornbill festival is the best chance to view the wide assortment of Naga nourishment, painstaking work, tunes, moves, and traditions of Nagaland and, as the celebration is gone to by all the significant clans of Nagaland and society of Naga people.

 Art and Craft

-The tribes of Nagaland experts in making handicraft products like bamboo work, woodcarving, blacksmithy, and pottery.
-Cottage industries like woodwork, weaving are also a source of revenue for the people.
+The tribes of Nagaland are experts in making handicraft products like bamboo work, woodcarving, blacksmithy, and pottery.
+Cottage industries like woodwork and weaving are also a source of revenue for the people.

 Nagaland is famous for its shawls weaving with special patterns and motifs.
-You can see the excellent wood carving in Wanchoo, Konyak and Phom tribes which is also done in cane and bamboo carving.
-Pottery is done with sticky plastic light brown clay and is exclusively the art of woman.
+You can see the excellent wood carving in Wanchoo, Konyak, and Phom tribes which is also done in cane and bamboo carving.
+Pottery is done with sticky plastic light brown clay and is exclusively the art of women.
 Blacksmithy crafts are also very popular in the area.